(Amortization Word Problems)

 Solution and Explanations:

-substitute $100,000 for M (the mortgage amount), 12 for n (the number of payments per year, 30 for t (the number of years), and 9.5% for r (the annual interest rate)).
-You are solving for P (the monthly payment)
+substitute 9% for r (the annual interest rate), 12 for n (the number of payments per year, 25 for t (the number of years), and $700 for P (the mortgage payment).
+You are solving for M (the amount of the mortgage you can afford)

-If you would like to work another problem and review the answer and the solution, click on problem.
+If you would like to review another example, click on Example.

 Do you need more help?
 Please post your question on our S.O.S.
 Mathematics CyberBoard.